Thantlang: Names

 Thantlang was formerly known as Thlan Tlang ("Cemetery Hill") for the many cemeteries on the city's west side.
 In 1983, the People's Council officially changed the name of the town to "Thantlang" ("Famous Hill").

 History

 In February 2021, the Burmese armed forces staged the 2021 Myanmar coup d'état.
 Thantlang became the site of major local resistance, between Chinland Defense Force, a local militia group formed in response to the coup, and the armed forces.
 In response, the Burmese military launched a major offensive.
 On 18 September, the military destroyed 18 buildings by shelling, leading to the exodus of thousands of residents.
 On 29 October, the Burmese military destroyed an additional 160 homes in the town, with collateral damage totaling USD $10-15 million.
 Over 10,000 Thantlang residents fled the town, seeking refuge in the countryside and the neighbouring Indian state of Mizoram.

+By November 2022, much of Thantlang had been burned down.

 Geography and demographics

 Thantlang is located 25 mi from Hakha, the capital of Chin State.
 Thantlang sits between the Vuichip and Marau Mountains.
 The Kaladan River flows between Hakha and Thantlang before it swerves north through into India's Mizoram State and re-emerges in Paletwa, where it merges into the Bay of Bengal.
 Thantlang's borders extend to Mizoram's edge in India.
 The town's water flows in from the nearby Buhva and Lahva rivers.
 Paddy fields dot Lahva's banks, regularly plowed by local farmers in June and harvested by the end of October.

 The township is constructed of over eighty neighbouring villages, surrounded by nine small regions: Khualhring, Vanzang, Zahnak, Bual, Vailam, Zophei, Bawipa Tlang, Lautu, and Mara.
 Thantlang provides space for the local governmental administrative offices, which serve all villages in that nine-region area.
 Roads in Thantlang township are mainly done by local villagers.

 There are many different dialects in Thantlang but locals have no difficulty understanding each other.